Frequently Asked Questions

 - Do I need to notify my hometown newspapers that my student has been named to the dean's list or does the University do that?

-The Office of Communications regularly issues 'hometowns' about student achievements at Bucknell, including the dean's list (every fall and spring) and graduation, as well as participation in undergraduate research projects, study abroad blogs, etc. The Office of Communications maintains an e-mail database linking hometown ZIP codes with newspaper coverage areas.
-Parents can assist with this database of hometown newspaper e-mail addresses by e-mailing Kathryn Kopchik, Community News Editor, at email@example.com, with their student's name and the name and e-mail address of their preferred hometown newspaper(s).
-Students who request no publicity during their years at Bucknell should alert the Office of Communications of their no publicity preference.
+The Division of Communications regularly issues 'hometowns' about student achievements at Bucknell, including the dean's list (every fall and spring) and graduation, as well as participation in undergraduate research projects, study abroad blogs, etc. The Division of Communications maintains an e-mail database linking hometown ZIP codes with newspaper coverage areas.
+Parents can assist with this database of hometown newspaper e-mail addresses by e-mailing Kathryn Kopchik, Community News Editor, at firstname.lastname@example.org, with their student's name and the name and e-mail address of their preferred hometown newspaper(s).
+Students who request no publicity during their years at Bucknell should alert the Division of Communications of their no publicity preference.
 For more information, call 570-577-3618.

 Housing, Rooms and Roommates